-Nkem’s work now focuses on getting to the heart of reducing stress.
-She teaches women how to work with their body’s natural responses to calm stress and settle their nervous system.
-She also shows women how to increase their personal resiliency so they have the bandwidth to not just survive each day, but also develop an increased capacity to focus on the big work of the world they are called to.
+Nkem Ndefo, founder of Lumos Transforms, is an expert on building resiliency with work that focuses on getting to the heart of reducing stress.
+She teaches us how to work with our body’s natural responses to calm stress and settle our nervous systems.
+She also shows us how to increase our personal resiliency so we have the bandwidth to not just survive each day, but also develop an increased capacity to focus on the big work of the world they we called to.

 Study your body’s own responses to stress so you can quickly identify what’s happening.
 Do you get angry and bossy?
 Do you become passive?
 Do your shoulders tense up?
 Developing an awareness of your stress responses is crucial to getting in front of it.

-Resilience involves knowing when it’s safe to rest, then resting effectively.
+Be honest | Resilience involves knowing when it’s safe to rest, then resting effectively.
 Ask yourself:

-Does my stress match the situation?
+“Does my stress match the situation?
 If not, do I need to take a rest?
 What do I need to rest effectively?
 Am I doing that?
 Did that past hour of reading Instagram really recharge and energize me, or further zone me out?
-Did that high-intensity workout renew or feed my anxiety?
+Did that high-intensity workout renew or feed my anxiety?”

-It’s important to know if a “rest” activity is working, and if it’s not working, what’s at stake.
-We’re better at parenting (and life in general) when truly rested and recharged.
+Stabilize | It’s important to know if a “rest” activity is working, and if it’s not working, what’s at stake.
+We’re better at life in general when truly rested and recharged.

 When your stress response is bigger than the situation, it’s time to physically down-regulate your nervous system.
 Doing this helps to re-pattern how your nervous system reacts and helps you to source energy from a calm place (rather than surviving on adrenaline).

-One practice from Nkem’s Resilience Toolkit you can try is the butterfly hug.
+The Butterfly Hug | One practice from Nkem’s Resilience Toolkit you can try is the butterfly hug.
 You can use this anytime you’re feeling stress creep in.

 Here’s how: Lift both hands with palms facing you.
 Cross the hands and grasp the thumbs.
 Place the hands on your chest with your fingers pointing up toward your head and the fingertips just under your collarbone.
 Tap one hand gently against the chest and then the other.
 Continue alternate tapping.